From BTS' Enlistment To 'Wednesday' Fever: The Biggest Pop Culture Moments Of 2022

 A multitude of pop culture events, both memorable and shocking, made 2022 a noteworthy paradox.
-From celebrities showcasing their impeccable sense of style at the Met Gala red carpet, Tim Burton’s Wednesday creating magic around the world, Johnny Depp and Amber Heard taking the legal path, Will Smith getting banned by the Academy for his infamous ‘slap’ at the Oscars, BTS’ military enlistment, or Elon Musk’s Twitter chaos, 2022 was truly dominated by some of the biggest pop culture moments.
+From celebrities showcasing their impeccable sense of style at the Met Gala red carpet, Tim Burton’s Wednesday creating magic around the world, Johnny Depp and Amber Heard taking the legal path, Will Smith getting banned by the Academy for his infamous ‘slap’ at the Oscars to BTS’ military enlistment or Elon Musk’s Twitter chaos, 2022 was truly dominated by some of the biggest pop culture moments.

 With social media disseminating events from popular culture across the globe, people are getting to explore and invest in varied avenues.
 Be it music, art, fashion, movies or cyberculture, popular culture invites mass appeal.
 And while 2021 gave us a much-needed Friends reunion and made us reflect upon life with Squid Game, 2022 too made sure it had all things ‘popular’ in check.

-As 12 months have already gone in the blink of an eye, there’s no other perfect time to look back at some of the most intriguing happenings of 2022.
+As 12 months have already gone in the blink of an eye, there’s no better time to look back at some of the most intriguing happenings of 2022.
 And, our list has everything that made you scroll through Instagram all the more fervidly.

 Here are some pop culture moments of 2022 that created a buzz